wentallout/cult-hunter/README.md

 ## ⌨Controls

 Cult Hunter is designed for PC.
-I want a simplified, more accessible combat system.
-No more training to get a long combo.
-I want players to focus on precise movements instead of remembering inputs.
+I want players to focus on precise movements to dodge incoming complicated enemies attacks.

 ### Basic Movement